petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 {bdg-secondary}`7.4 U72+/GA72+`

-[Object definition](../../../building-applications/objects.md) fields are indexed as nested fields in Elasticsearch under a parent `nestedFieldArray`:
+[Object definition](../../../building-applications/objects.md) fields are indexed as nested fields in Elasticsearch.
+To find object fields in existing documents in the index, use the [Display Results in Document Form](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) setting in the Search Results widget.

+The document has a `nestedFieldArray` field with nested content:
 ```json
 "nestedFieldArray" : [
    {